gambolputty/newscorpus/README.md

 3. Run `docker-compose up --build` to create the crawler- and database-container (`-d` to detach the docker process).

 ## Usage
-To start the crawling process run `docker-compose run --rm crawler python -m app crawl` (`-d` to detach the docker process).
+To start the crawling process simply run `docker-compose run --rm crawler python -m app crawl` (`-d` to detach the docker process).
 Ideally execute this command as a cron job.

 ## Config
 Environment variables in `.env`: